The Habitat

 Michelle Lee Photography / Getty Images

-DIY vinegar traps can be a simple and cost-effective method to tackle a fly problem.
-Fill a jar with apple cider vinegar, adding a drop of dish soap.
-The potent aroma of the vinegar attracts flies, while the soap breaks the water's surface tension, causing the flies to sink once they land.
-Set these traps near high-fly-activity zones for optimal results.
-This method offers a natural, non-toxic solution to your fly problem.
+Fill a jar with apple cider vinegar and add a drop of dish soap.
+The vinegar's aroma attracts flies, while the soap breaks the water's surface tension, causing the flies to sink.
+For optimal results, set these traps near high-fly-activity zones.

 Advertisement